I love starting my day with a steaming cup of matcha green tea. Read on to learn how to make this energizing, antioxidant-packed drink at home!

 - Sift the matcha into a mug or small bowl to get rid of any lumps.

-- Pour in the 2 ounces boiling water.
+- Pour in the 2 ounces of the hot water.
 Using a matcha whisk or small regular whisk, whisk briskly from side to side until the matcha is fully dispersed and there is a foamy layer on top.

-- Add the remaining 6 ounces boiling water or steamed milk and whisk again until foamy.
+- Add the remaining 6 ounces hot water or steamed milk and whisk again until foamy.
 Sweeten to taste, if desired.